Quality

 quality management system

 QMS.
-The objectives and processes designed to focus a company toward maintaining quality and meeting customer requirements.
-A quality management system consists of written documents that address standards such as ISO 9001:2015.
+A company's system of objectives and processes that ensures quality and customer satisfaction.
+A quality management system for automotive manufacturers consists of written documents that address the IATF 16949:2016 standard.

 reaction plans